nilearn/nilearn/doc/connectivity/region_extraction.rst

 Visualization of Region Extraction results
 ==========================================

 Showing region extraction results.
-The same :func:`plot_prob_atlas` is used for visualizing extracted regions on a standard template.
+The same function :func:`plot_prob_atlas` is used for visualizing extracted regions on a standard template.
 Each extracted brain region is assigned a color and as you can see that visual cortex area is extracted quite nicely into each hemisphere.